lillief77/Campus-safety-analysis/README.md

-# Campus-coffee
+# NYC-Drinking-Fountains
-Dataset and methodology for the campus safety perception story
+Dataset and methodology for drinking fountain access in NYC perception story